Khepu/draive-starter-guide/content/docs/links/communication/_index.md

 ## Task Management

-We use trello as our main task overview/management tool feel free to create, or add yourself to a ticket after being assigned the relevant task by the repo manager.
+We use trello as our main task overview/management tool.
+Feel free to create, or add yourself to a ticket after being assigned the relevant task by the repo manager.